 - 1 t. worcestershire sauce

-- While the chicken is cooking, start a large pot of water to boil and cook your pasta for 8 minutes, just a little under cooked.
+- Start a large pot of water to boil and cook your pasta for 8 minutes, just a little under cooked.

 - Drain the pasta and set aside.